getchip/PocketCHIP-Docs/source/includes/_flash-from-sdk.md

 {{ wiki:uboot_jumper.jpg?400 }}
 *Note: this jumper needs to be present only when you connect CHIP to power*.
 If for some reason the wire becomes disconnected after you have powered CHIP, there is no problem or need to panic.

-Now connect CHIP to your computer with a [[https://commons.wikimedia.org/wiki/File:Micro_USB.jpg|micro-USB]]->USB-B cable.
+Now connect CHIP to your computer with a [micro-USB](https://commons.wikimedia.org/wiki/File:Micro_USB.jpg)->USB-B cable.
 The power LED will illuminate.

 ## Flash With NTC Buildroot OS

 Buildroot is a lean operating system, and does not have a package manager to install software.
 You can add additional software before you flash CHIP by [[#Customize buildroot|customizing buildroot]].
 To flash CHIP with the buildroot OS: cd ~/CHIP-tools
   ./chip-update-firmware.sh
 During flashing, the terminal will fill with messages.
-Here is a [[#Buildroot Output|sample successful output]].
+Here is a [sample successful output](#Buildroot Output).

 ## Flash With Debian
 If you want to flash CHIP with the debian OS cd ~/CHIP-tools
   ./chip-update-firmware.sh -d
 During flashing, the terminal will fill with messages.
-Here is a [[#Debian Output|sample successful output]].
+Here is a [sample successful output](#Debian Output).

 ## Connect to CHIP and Do Something
 After a few minutes, you'll be able to connect to CHIP via serial: